Word Error Rates are Misleading

 The system must have a Word Error Rate (WER) of 2% or less.
 This appears to be a reasonable requirement.
 With such a small error rate, surely, I can be confident that my speech recognition implementation will be a success?

 Unfortunately, the answer is no for simulation or command and control applications.
-Word Error Rate is not a good measure of the usability of a speech system in certain applications.
+This post discusses why Word Error Rates are misleading and are not a good measure of the usability of a speech system.

 Prior to automated testing for WER, some preparation is necessary.
 Accurate transcription of the audio is the first requirement.
 To clean the data, the removal of poor quality audio and utterances that contain unsupported phrases is required.
 A comparison of the transcriptions and the hypothesis (ASR result) are made to identify errors.
 For the generation of meaningful test results a large test set, with a broad range of speakers, is vital.
 The data includes male and female speakers with a range of accents that represent the target users.